steph-xue/network/README.md

 ## Features where login authentication is needed:
 **1. Creating a new post**
    - Can be accessed via the 'Create Post' tab
-   - Users can create a new post by providing the post's contents:
+   - Users can create a new post by providing the post's contents
    - The new post will specify the user as the creator of the post, and will display the date and time the post was made &nbsp;